SusroonyaKoduru/CloudComputingProject/README.md

  **uploads** folder is the one where all the images uploaded by users are stored.

- We have other files which are used for runtime purpose where we have specified all the required libraries for our project and the runtime environment versions.
+ We have other files (requirements.txt, runtime.txt, Procfile and Dockerfile) which are used for **runtime purpose** where we have specified all the required libraries for our project and the runtime environment versions.

+ Team Members:
+ Susroonya Koduru (2141702)
+ Varshitha Challa (2156555)
+ Janaki Obillaneni (2149246)